microsoft/Kusto-Query-Language/doc/visualization-timepivot.md

 |`ycolumns`    |Comma-delimited list of columns that consist of the values provided per value of the x column.|
 |`ytitle`      |The title of the y-axis (of type `string`).                                       |

 ::: zone-end

-::: zone pivot="azuremonitor"
+::: zone pivot="azuremonitor, fabric"

-This visualization isn't supported in Azure Monitor.
+This visualization isn't supported.

 ::: zone-end